monikaaj/portfolio/README.md

-# Portofio
+# Portfolio
-Portoflio site with ptojects
+## Portoflio site with projects

+The repository contains my porftolio site.
+For your convenience directories with project has been added inside this reository.

+**How yto start?**
+Download a zip file of the _Portfolio_ to your device and unzip it.
+Open _index_ file in your browser.